 Power consumption perhaps is the most direct advantage of BLDC fans,

 With an average consumption of 70-80 Watts, normal fans do not support your energy-saving efforts.
 On the flip side, BLDC fans consume just 28-40 Watts on average and remarkably contribute to low electricity bills.
 A 28 Watt BLDC Motor fan can contribute or translate to Rs.1500-2000 savings a year which is significant savings for Indian households.

-Out of the brands, Atomberg offers the best energy efficiency, with most of their models consuming just 28 Watts electricity, while Superfans and Crompton consume around 35 Watts and Usha to the north of 40 watts.
+Out of the brands, Atomberg offers the best energy efficiency, with most of their models consuming just 28 Watts of electricity, while Superfans and Crompton consume around 35 Watts and Usha to the north of 40 watts.

-The following chart gives you a better understanding of how the power consumption differs widely between an Atomberg BDLC Motor fan and a traditional ceiling fan.
+The following chart gives you a better understanding of how power consumption differs widely between an Atomberg BDLC Motor fan and a traditional ceiling fan.

 Inverter Operations: Back-Up Sustainability